nikolastanin/nikolastanin/README.md

 - 👋Hi!
-My name is Nikola, I'm a student in Informatics and this is my GitHub page where I'm documenting <b> projects</b> that I am making while sharpening and improving my skills as an ambitious learner in the field of Web Development.
+My name is Nikola, I'm a student of Informatics and this is my GitHub page where I'm documenting <b> projects</b> that I am making while sharpening and improving my skills as an ambitious learner in the field of Web Development.

 - 📫 Find me on instagram @nidzosss
   :)